Udev

 udev (userspace /dev) is a device manager for the Linux kernel.
 As the successor of devfsd and hotplug, udev primarily manages device nodes in the /dev directory.
-At the same time, udev also handles all user space events raised when hardware devices are added into the system or removed from it, including firmware loading as required by certain devices.
+At the same time, udev also handles all user space events raised when hardware devices are added into the system or removed from it, including firmware loading as required by certain devices. udev was developed by Greg Kroah-Hartman and Kay Sievers, with much help from Dan Stekloff, among others.

 Rationale

 It is an operating system's kernel that is responsible for providing an abstract interface of the hardware to the rest of the software.
 Being a monolithic kernel, the Linux kernel does exactly that: device drivers are part of the Linux kernel, and make up more than half of its source code.
 Hardware can be accessed through system calls or over their device nodes.

 To be able to deal with peripheral devices that are hotplug-capable in a user-friendly way, a part of handling all of these hotplug-capable hardware devices was handed over from the kernel to a daemon running in user-space.
 Running in user space serves security and stability purposes.